kubeguard/guard/docs/reference/guard_run.md

       --key-file string                      File containing server TLS private key --ldap.bind-dn string                  The connector uses this DN in credentials to search for users and groups.
 Not required if the LDAP server provides access for anonymous auth.
       --ldap.bind-password string            The connector uses this password in credentials to search for users and groups.
 Not required if the LDAP server provides access for anonymous auth.
-      --ldap.group-member-attribute string   Ldap group member attribute (default "member") --ldap.group-name-attribute string     Ldap group name attribute (default "cn") --ldap.group-search-dn string          BaseDN to start the search group
+      --ldap.ca-cert-file string             ca cert file that used for self signed server certificate --ldap.group-member-attribute string   Ldap group member attribute (default "member") --ldap.group-name-attribute string     Ldap group name attribute (default "cn") --ldap.group-search-dn string          BaseDN to start the search group